Dustin

 User testing the new prototype

-Using the insights from the interviews and data from analytics, I created a hi-fi prototype aimed at meeting both user and business needs.
-Hypotheses such as "personalisation will boost conversion" and "more products will increase relevance for users" guided the approach for further user testing with the prototype.
-The Think Aloud method was used in usability tests with current users, along with a Card Sort exercise where users ranked start page elements from most to least important in FigJam.
+Using insights from interviews and analytics, I created a hi-fi prototype designed to meet both user and business needs.
+Hypotheses like “personalisation will boost conversion” and “more products will increase relevance” guided further user testing.
+Usability tests employed the Think Aloud method with current users, complemented by a Card Sort in FigJam to rank start page elements from most to least important.

 02